-- 1. Only one student at a time will sit an oral examination, unless the examiner in question specifies otherwise. - 2.
+- Only one student at a time will sit an oral examination, unless the Board of Examiners specifies otherwise.
+In case of group work, the examiner can decide to have more than one student sit the oral examination. - 2.
+Oral examinations and group presentations shall not be public unless the Board of Examiners has decided otherwise. - In deviation from sub 2 a final presentation is given publicly except in special cases in which the Board of Examiners has decided otherwise, or if the student has filed an objection to the publicity of the final presentation.16 - 4.
 Preferably, an oral exam will take place with two examiners.
 When a student insists on two examiners, he/she can submit a request to the lecturer at least 7 days before the examination.
-In the event of unforeseen circumstances or measures, as a result of COVID-19, the oral examination can be administered by a single examiner, in which case the oral exam is recorded on sound and/or image. - 3.
-Oral examinations must be announced publicly, unless determined otherwise by the Board of Examiners in a special case or unless the student has formally objected to the public nature of the examination. - 4.
-The student must be able to provide proof of identity prior to an oral examination.
+In the event of unforeseen circumstances or measures the oral examination can be administered by a single examiner.
+An in person oral exam with a single examiner must have at least an audio recording.
+An online oral exam with a single examiner must have a video recording with sound.17 - The student must be able to provide proof of identity prior to an oral examination.